Along rivers and lakes, it's fun to hang out with Jack Frost.

 From Bessemer, eight waterfalls tumble down the Black River as it heads toward Lake Superior.
-They're all along County Road 513.
+They're along the North Country National Scenic Trail and off County Road 513.

 For more, see Waterfalls by snowshoe.

-Or, visit the Eben Ice Caves in the Rock River Canyon on the Upper Peninsula of Michigan.
+The Eben Ice Caves form in the Rock River Canyon.
 They're southwest of Au Train, about six miles from Lake Superior.
-Nearby Pictured Rocks National Lakeshore also has many icefalls and formations.
+It's a mile round-trip on well-packed snow.

 Again, bring ice cleats for exploring the caves.